systemd/systemd/docs/CODING_STYLE.md

   concept.
 It's also OK to store data that is inherently global in global variables, for example data parsed from command lines, see below.

-- When exposing public C APIs, be careful what function parameters you make `const`.
-For example, a parameter taking a context object should probably not be `const`, even if you are writing an otherwise read-only accessor function for it.
-The reason is that making it `const` fixates the contract that your call won't alter the object ever, as part of the API.
-However, that's often quite a promise, given that this even prohibits object-internal caching or lazy initialization of object variables.
-Moreover, it's usually not too useful for client applications.
-Hence, please be careful and avoid `const` on object parameters, unless you are very sure `const` is appropriate.

 - Make sure to enforce limits on every user controllable resource.
 If the user can allocate resources in your code, your code must enforce some form of